 You can choose up to five courses.
 Use the institution code D86 for Durham.

 You can also let us know what your college preference is on your UCAS application.
 If you want to do this then use the appropriate campus code from the list below.
 If you don’t have a preference for a particular college then use the campus code O.

 Once you’ve submitted your application to UCAS they will let you know they have received it and will send it to all of your university choices.
 Selection processes vary between universities and courses so don’t worry if you don’t hear from your choices straight away.
 When the universities you have applied to are ready to make their decisions, you’ll be able to see them on at UCAS.

 You can find out more about the selection process at Durham here

 1. We welcome applications through Common App as an alternative route for applicants who are unable to use UCAS.
 Please note if you are using UCAS for any university or college application, we are unable to consider your Common App application, and you would need Durham to be one of your five choices with UCAS.

-2. As part of your Durham application you’ll need to submit a personal statement [link to new personal statement page].
+2. As part of your Durham application you’ll need to submit a personal statement.
 We’ll consider this rather than your Common App essay questions.

 3. You can submit your college preference through one of our Durham specific questions in Common App.

 4. After submitting your application, you can send evidence of your qualifications (e.g. College Board reports, academic transcripts) directly to Durham by emailing email@example.com